ABHISHEK5853/abhishek5853/README.md

 Hi there 👋

-I'm a Full-Stack Software Engineer with practical experience across backend, frontend, and cloud-based development.
-I enjoy building scalable, real-world applications and shipping clean, production-ready code.
-Here's what I bring to the table:
+I'm a Full-Stack Software Engineer with hands-on experience across backend, frontend, and cloud-based development.
+I enjoy building scalable, real-world applications and writing clean, production-ready code that solves real problems.

+### 💻 Full-Stack Development
-💻 Full-Stack Development: Skilled in developing end-to-end web applications using Node.js, Express.js, NestJS, Next.js, Laravel, and more.
-From crafting responsive interfaces to building solid backend architectures
+Skilled in end-to-end web application development using **Node.js**, **Express.js**, **NestJS**, **Next.js**, **Laravel**, and more.
+Whether it's crafting responsive UIs or building robust backend systems, I focus on performance, maintainability, and developer experience.

-☁️ Cloud & Infrastructure: Comfortable working with AWS tools like Lambda, S3, and CloudWatch to create reliable, cloud-native solutions and automate deployment workflows.
+### ☁️ Cloud & Infrastructure
+Comfortable working with **AWS** services like **Lambda**, **S3**, and **CloudWatch** to build reliable, cloud-native solutions.
+I also automate deployments and optimize infrastructure for scalability and resilience.

+---

 ## 🚀 Tech Stack